tinne26/etxt/README.md

 }

 // helper function used with FontLibrary.EachFont to make sure
-// all loaded fonts contain the characters / alphabet we want func checkMissingRunes(name string, font *etxt.Font) error {
+// all loaded fonts contain the characters or alphabet we want func checkMissingRunes(name string, font *etxt.Font) error {
 	const letters = "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz"
 	const symbols = "0123456789 .,;:!?-()[]{}_&#@"